 Serpent is a battle submarine.
 They have unmatched range and damage, and pose a very big threat to unguarded fleets.
 Their role can be compared to that of the Sharpshooter bot on land.
 They can deal heavy damage from afar, but are vulnerable in close quarters combat, and are easily destroyed by submarine killers.

 Use them to destroy heavy ships and protect the sea from T3 amphibious units.
 However, do not rely on them as the only part of your fleet, as they will fail in a clash with advanced torpedo launchers or submarine killers.

 Sharpshooter is a long range sniper bot that deals ludicrous amounts of damage at one shot.
 It takes 10 seconds to reload its rifle.

 These snipers work best when you have full vision of enemy units, because it can't effectively aim at radar blobs.
-This is why it works great combined with Infiltrators (spy bots) staying in front of enemy forces.
+This is why it works great combined with Ghosts (spy bots) staying in front of enemy forces.

 They require 500 Energy per shot which you need to have in reserve!

 When you have sufficient energy you may also make use of its cloaking ability in order to make it less likely to get targeted.
 These units are very precious and fragile, try to keep them safe.